International judges

 3 rounds (men and women)

-Every round 3 minutes (1 round 3 minutes) (18 years and
+Every round 3 minutes (1 round 3 minutes) (18 years and older)

 1 minute rest between each round